-Politico Pulse cited a new study performed by Milliman that examines cost-sharing reduction (CSR) subsidies under the Affordable Care Act (ACA).
+Politico Pulse cited a new study performed by Milliman that examines cost-sharing reduction (CSR) subsidies under the Patient Protection and Affordable Care Act (ACA).
 The study was commissioned by the Association for Community Affiliated Plans.

 Here’s the excerpt from the morning briefing: